ksu-cs-textbooks/cis400/content/D-milestones/06-milestone-4.md

 In addition, when a test method takes parameters, you will need to provide corresponding `[InlineData()]` attributes to be used by the test runner as arguments for those parameters.
 You should supply enough attributes to either 1) be exhaustive (cover all possibilities), or 2) cover a number of expected cases and any edge cases.

 {{% notice info %}}
 As a rule of thumb for this course, use at least 8 `[InlineData()]` options if there are more than 8 possible permutations.
+Good practice is to select these 8 largely at random (i.e. roll dice, use a random number generator, etc).
 {{% /notice %}}

 #### Refactor AppleFrittersUnitTests